Shed arrogance, repeal farm laws: Cong to PM after bypoll results | Politics

 ''The constant service of people by Srinivas Mane and the immeasurable hard work of Congress workers and leaders has proved that Karnataka yearns for 'change','' he said.

 ''The BJP's exit is written on the wall,'' Surjewala also claimed.
+The Congress won the Raigaon (SC) assembly bypoll in Madhya Pradesh, with its candidate Kalpana Verma defeating her nearest rival, BJP's Pratima Bagri, by a margin of 12,290 votes.
 The ruling Trinamool Congress made a clean sweep in West Bengal winning all the four seats where bye-elections were held.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)